Childe Hassam: Late career

 During that period he also returned to watercolors and oils of coastal scenes, as exemplified by The South Ledges, Appledore (1913), which employs an unusually balanced division of sea and rocks diagonally across a nearly square canvas, giving equal weight to sea and land, water and rock.
 This painting shows the famous writer Celia Thaxter's home in Appledore Island.
 The South Ledges, Appledore is owned by the Smithsonian American Art Museum in Washington D.C.

 He also produced some still-life paintings.

 Hassam displayed six paintings at the landmark Armory Show of 1913, where Impressionism was finally viewed as mainstream and nearly an historical style, and displaced by the clamor over the radical revolution of Cubism, fresh from Europe.
 He and Weir were the oldest exhibitors, nicknamed at a press dinner as "the mammoth and the mastodon of American Art".
 Hassam viewed the new art trends from abroad with alarm, stating "this is the age of quacks, and quackery, and New York City is their objective point."
 He was also displeased that the Armory Show drew attention away from the latest exhibits of The Ten.

-In 1913, Hassam was honored with a separate gallery showing at the Panama-Pacific Exhibition, featuring thirty-eight pictures.
-Around 1915, he renewed his interest in etching and lithography, producing more than 400 of these works during his later career.
+In 1913, Hassam received a commission to paint a mural at the Panama-Pacific Exhibition, which was held in 1915, where he was also honored with a separate gallery featuring thirty-eight paintings, although he did not attend the show.
+Around that same time, he renewed his interest in etching and lithography, producing more than 400 of these works during his later career.
 While Hassam found these works artistically satisfying, they received a tepid public response, as he commented, "some sell and some of the best do not."